UnsignedArduino/Uno-LCD-Terminal/README.md

 # Uno-LCD-Terminal
 An LCD terminal that is controllable over serial!
 Should theoretically work on any Arduino board at least as powerful as an Arduino Uno, but only tested on such.

+Designed to be used with my companion software [Uno LCD Terminal Daemon](https://github.com/UnsignedArduino/Uno-LCD-Terminal-Daemon). (some terribly written Python scripts)

 ## Hardware

 ### Hardware needed